-Please check ahead to confirm hours or operating changes.
+Please check ahead to confirm hours, seasonal schedules, free admission dates, and any operating changes.

 1. Presque Isle State Park

-Pennsylvania’s most popular state park is a 7 mile long peninsula connected to Erie.
-It’s a year round outdoor-lover’s paradise that can be enjoyed simply with a scenic drive or actively with a day full of adventure.
-While this state park is best known for its miles of sandy beaches — rated #1 in a USA Today poll for “best freshwater beaches” — there is so much more to do than “beaching.”
+Pennsylvania’s most popular state park is a 7-mile-long peninsula connected to Erie.
+It’s a year-round outdoor lover’s paradise that can be enjoyed either with a scenic drive or with a day full of adventure.
+While this state park is best known for its miles of sandy beaches, rated #1 in a USA Today poll for “best freshwater beaches“, there is so much more to do than “beaching.”

 With free admission and plenty of free parking throughout the Park, you can enjoy the activities of Presque Isle State Park often throughout the year.